Introduction

 What Fairseq is, what it proves, and how temporal ordering proofs fit into your stack.

-Fairseq is the Rust SDK for temporal ordering proofs: cryptographic evidence that a set of transactions was sequenced fairly (FIFO) and anchored to verifiable time.
+Fairseq is a Rust SDK for temporal ordering proofs: cryptographic evidence that a set of transactions was sequenced fairly and anchored to verifiable time.

 Standard zkVMs prove what was computed.
-Fairseq proves when.
+Fairseq proves when ordering occurred.

 What you get

-• Prover + verifier primitives for temporal ordering proofs
+• Prover and verifier primitives for temporal ordering proofs.

-• Developer-first integration: the product spec targets time-to-first-proof under 10 minutes
+• Developer-first integration: aim for time-to-first-proof under 10 minutes.

 Who it's for

-• L2 sequencer operators who need to prove fair ordering to users, integrators, and regulators
+• L2 sequencer operators who need to prove fair ordering to users and partners.

-• DEX protocol teams who want provable fairness guarantees around matching and execution ordering
+• DEX protocol teams that want provable fairness around matching.

 Brand promise